sandialabs/helpr/CONTRIBUTING.md

 It should be something like:

-    /Users/cianan/projects/helpr/envs/py3.9-dev/bin/python3.9
+    /Users/cianan/projects/helpr/envs/py3.9r/bin/python3.9

 And not:

     /Library/Frameworks/Python.Framework/Versions/3.9/Python

 Once the project is set up, click the "Run" button to launch the Qt application.
-Open the .qml files in `gui/ui` to edit the interface.
+Open the .qml files in `gui/ui` to edit the interface, or use your favorite IDE with *.qml functionality.

 <a name="gui-distr"></a>
 ## B.2.
 Building the HELPR Application for Distribution